kleinsassm01/BA/nqs_nn_repr/README.md

 The spread between the models ($\Delta C(10) \approx 0.29$, from GNN at 0.45 to BiRNN-1layer at 0.74) indicates that the BiRNN models have settled into slightly different solutions than the CNNs and GNN.
 The energy is dominated by the $d=0$ and $d=1$ terms, so $E/N$ can be similar even when $C(d>2)$ differs.
 The BiRNNs' flatter correlation functions suggest they capture less of the critical decay structure, consistent with their slightly higher energies ($E/N \approx -1.25$ vs $-1.27$).
 The GNN's steeper decay is the most physically realistic profile among the five models.

-**Verdict:** Partial concern.
+**Verdict:** concern, but may full under the category optimization.
 The CNN pair and GNN have converged to consistent states with appropriate decay, but the BiRNNs produce flatter correlations with higher long-range order.
 This is a known challenge for sequential architectures at criticality.
 The representation comparisons (Figs 1–7) remain valid - the high tangent CKA (0.95–1.00) shows the models occupy the same variational manifold even if they have not converged to exactly the same point on it.

 ---